jbmorley/configure-raspberry-pi/README.md

 # configure-raspberry-pi

-Script to automatically configure a Raspberry Pi boot volume.
+Script to automatically configure a Raspberry Pi boot volume